otammato/Kubernetes_Terraform_deploy_on_EC2_AWS/README.md

 ```

 <br><br>
-on a MASTER INSTANCE get join token:
+on a MASTER INSTANCE get a join token:
 ```
 sudo kubeadm token create --print-join-command
 ```